arnaudober/python_exercises/README.md

 ### 2. Prime challenge
 This program gives you all the prime numbers until a limit.
 The idea was to play with continue/break in loops, to get an optimized performance.

+### 3. Server status
+An imitation of a server up and down.
+If the server is down, we return None.
+If the server is up, we return the message.
+The difficulty is that each message has only a certain percent of chance to be successful.
+So it was needed to give some tries before considering the server down.